esayyari/DiscoVista/example/README.md

 docker run -v <path to example folder>/1KP:/data esayyari/discovista discoVista.py -c parameters/clade-defs.txt -p genetrees/filtered/ -t 75 -w parameters/newOrders.txt -y parameters/newModel.txt -m 1 -o genetrees/filtered/results
 ```

+Here are example outputs of this analysis:

+![alt text][gt-portion]

+[gt-portion]: example/figures/genetrees/Monophyletic_Bargraphs_Porportion.png ""

+This figure shows the portion of RAxML genes for which important clades (x-axis) are highly (weakly) supported or rejected for three model conditions of the plants dataset.
+FAA-filterlen33: gene trees on amino acids sequences, and fragmentary sequences removed (66% gaps or more) FNA2AA-f25: amino acid sequences back translated to DNA, and sequences on long branches (25X median branch length)removed; FNA2AA-filterlen33: amino acid sequences back translated to DNA, and fragmentary sequences removed (66% gaps or more).
+Weakly rejected clades are those that are not in the tree but are compatible if low support branches (below 75%) are contracted.

+![alt text][gt]

+[gt]: example/figures/genetrees/Monophyletic_Bargraphs.png ""

+This figure shows the number of RAxML genes for which important clades (x-axis) are highly (weakly) supported or rejected or are missing of three model conditions (same as above) of the plants dataset.
+Weakly rejected clades are those that are not in the tree but are compatible if low support branches (below 75%) are contracted.

 ## GC
 We have the __GC/unfiltered__ folder available in the example folder.
 Under this folder we have 852 folders for each gene and the name of each folder is condsidered as the GENE ID, e.g. gene ID 4032.
 Then under each of these folders we have a __fasta__ file, with the name __DS-alignment-noFilter.fasta__.
 For example, __FNA2AA-alignment-noFilter.fasta__ is available under the folder __GC/unfiltered/4032__.
 In order to generate the same figures as available in the supplementary materials of the paper you would use the following commands if you installed __discoVista__ on your machine: